boite/openpgp-usage/docs/genkey-with-detached-identity.md

 # Steps

+## Summary of steps
+- Partition and Format USB memory sticks
+- Get a copy of a GnuPG configuration file
+- Mount the USB memory sticks
 - Create Master signing and certification key and an encryption subkey
 - Add a signing subkey
 - Generate Revocation Certificate